moacirrf/wicket-kotlin/README.md

 # wicket-kotlin
-Hello World Wicket build with Kotlin
+An Hello World project, build with kotlin, only for test propose.
+It uses default Wicket Archetype
+Conclusions:
+Advantages
+1-Null Safe
+Issue
+1-Netbeans, SLOW autocomplete